ConvertKit Review: Features, Pricing and My Experience

 If you focus on building your email list, you should utilize strategies like content upgrades and lead magnets.

 Lead magnets are incentives in PDFs, free service, a trial to a tool for free, etc., which dramatically increases the conversion rate for optin forms.
-Compared to the usual “subscribe to the email list” call-to-actions, lead magnets are more compelling and give users a good reason to provide you with their email address.
+Compared to the usual “subscribe to the email list” call-to-actions, lead magnets are more compelling and give users a good reason to provide you with their email addresses.

 There will be a lot of times when you’ll realize you need multiple lead magnets.
 Especially when you are writing about multiple topics on your blog, you’ll notice one lead magnet doesn’t work for different audiences.